vickyliau/CensusClassificationAPI/README.md

 API is defined by main.py

-### Step1: Type in uvicorn main:app --reload in the terminal
+### Step1: Type in uvicorn app.main:app --reload in the terminal
 ### Step2: Go to http://127.0.0.1:8000/docs
 ### Step3: Default/POST/income_prediction
 ### Step4: Click Try it out